Qualifications

 • Be a minimum of 17 years of age.

-• Be at least a high school graduate, or have a GED, or have a two-year associate degree or higher.
+• Be at least a high school graduate or have a GED.

 • Present evidence that they possess a valid Driver's License.